 \section{Numerical experiments}

-In this section, we illustrate our findings by conducting numerical experiments in each of the considered settings: top-$k$, pre-ordered and online.
+In this section, we illustrate our findings by conducting numerical experiments\footnote{All our numerical experiments are reproducible from the code provided in the repository \href{https://github.com/iqm15/ConsistentFDP}{https://github.com/iqm15/ConsistentFDP}.} in each of the considered settings: top-$k$, pre-ordered and online.
 Throughout the experiments, the default value for $\delta$ is $0.25$ and the default number of replications to evaluate each FDP bound is $1000$.